jinchao-chen/blog_posts/README.md

 # My Blog

 This is a blog site created using [fastpages](https://github.com/fastai/fastpages).

-I post here topics that fascinate me.
+I post here topics that I am passionate about.